awoniyimuyiwa/soccermanager/README.md

 > [!IMPORTANT]
 > **Why we don't swap Primary immediately:**
 > Making a new cert Primary straight away creates a "race condition."
 If Server A generates a new key with the new cert, but Server B hasn't updated yet, Server B will fail because it cannot decrypt the new key.
 Adding it as a secondary first "teaches" all nodes how to read the new cert before any node starts writing with it.

-**🔍 Verification (Redis CLI)**

-To verify that keys are successfully stored and encrypted:
-Locate the Key: redis-cli KEYS *DataProtection* Inspect Content: redis-cli LRANGE "DataProtection-Keys" 0 -1 Check Encryption: Look for the <encryptedSecret> tag in the XML.
-If you see <masterKey> in plaintext, encryption is NOT active, and keys are vulnerable if Redis is breached.

 3) **Run Migrations:**